Resources

 Jump Tag Icon

-By using this serum osmolality formula, you can accurately calculate the osmolar gap and gain valuable insights into a patient's fluid and electrolyte balance.
+By understanding the components of this formula, patients can gain valuable insights into fluid and electrolyte balance.

 Jump Tag Icon